The fighting was fierce.

 “Does it really matter?”
 Macksyn asked.

-Sionis smiled.
-He was happy to have the monk here with him.
-“No,” he admitted.
+I smiled.
+I was happy to have the monk here with him.
+“No,” I admitted.
 “I suppose not.”

 “Then let’s get on with it.”

-The mage nodded, then hoisted his spell-blade in the air.
-“For Azeroth!”
+I nodded, then hoisted my spell-blade in the air.
+“For Azirin!”